phx/dockerjail/README.md

 This script also runs under the assumption that you are on the **192.168.1.0/24** network.
 If this is not the case, please modify the `iptables` rules by referring to the same steps listed above.
 I have plans to build the network into the script via argument and environment variable in the future, but as of right now, it is hard-coded.

+**The Docker service will be restarted during the installation process.**

 #### Usage:
 ```
 Usage: ./install.sh <[help | interactive | remove]>